Where to Drink in Brighton

 The Green Door Store is a live music venue hidden away underneath Brighton Station.
 Most club nights here are free entry and they’ll often host gigs beforehand.
 It’s hands down one of the best venues in town and a great quirky place to listen to the best local bands and have a dance afterwards.

-Specialising in all things smoked, the Little Blue Smokehouse at the Seven Stars is the perfect option for anyone feeling a little peckish.
+Specialising in all things smoked, the Little Blue Smokehouse at the Hare and Hounds is the perfect option for anyone feeling a little peckish.
 Find out more about The Little Blue Smokehouse in our Guide to Eating in Brighton or by looking at the current menu here.
-Aside from the great food, the Seven stars also has a wide range of craft beers, lagers and gins, plus on Friday’s they offer 2-4-1 Gintini’s.
+Aside from the great food, the Hare and Hounds also has a wide range of craft beers & lagers.
 For those suffering from a hangover their brunch menu and Bloody Mary’s will sort you right out!

 A small pub tucked away down a sidestreet off Western Road in the heart of Brighton, the Beer Dispensary has a great range of beers and their roasts are to die for.
 For those looking for somewhere a little more chilled out on a Friday night, this pub is for you.

 A massive pub dedicated to local beers; the North Laine Brewery is perfect for large groups who want to try out the best beer’s Brighton has to offer.
 Open till 2.30pm at the weekend, again it’s a good one for those with their dancing shoes as the night goes on.

 Tucked away in a street close to the train station, we couldn’t not mention The Evening Star when it comes to the best pubs for craft beer.
 Back in the day, one of the first UK breweries to start producing hoppy, US-style beers (Dark Star Brewing) came to fruition in this very pub cellar.
 Be wary though, if there’s a large group of you it’s fairly limited for space and chairs!